dddsw/dddsw-web/README.md

 When adding a new page, add the name and route to `tests\all-pages-to-test.ts` to enable automated accessibility and visual comparison tests.

 If adding or changing a link in the nav, ensure it is add/changed in `tests\navigation.spec.ts`.

+### Pre-commit hooks

+> [!IMPORTANT]
+> Playwright tests are run on pre-commit hooks and will fail if Playwright is not installed.
+See [running the tests](#running-the-tests) for info on how to set up Playwright

+Pre-commit hooks are managed by [Husky](https://typicode.github.io/husky/get-started.html) and will be run whenever you make a commit.
+If they fail then the commit will be aborted and you will see an error.

+To run pre-commit hooks without committing, stage all your changes and then execute the `.husky/pre-commit` file.

+To commit but skip pre-commit hooks, run `git commit -m "my amazing commit message" --no-verify`